glycerine/latch/README.md

-the latch proposal (latch would be a new type in Go)
+the latched channel proposal
 ----------------------------------------------------

 2017 February 5

-A latch is like a channel that broadcasts a user-defined value.
-Broadcasts can be done by closing channels in Go, but they can only convey a single bit: the zero-value or blocked (still open).
+A latched channel is a channel that supports broadcast of a user-defined value.
+Broadcasts can be done by closing regular channels in Go, but they can only convey a single bit: the zero-value or blocked (still open).

-Moreover the channel cannot be efficiently re-used, and we must create load on the garbage collector by re-making channels if we want to broadcast again; and even then correctness is hard because we must shutdown all sub-
+Moreover the regular channel cannot be efficiently re-used, and we must create load on the garbage collector by re-making channels if we want to broadcast again; and even then correctness is hard because we must shutdown all sub-